SMA's 2021 Annual Scientific Assembly

 - PRESENTING AUTHORS MUST SUBMIT AN EMAIL ADDRESS THAT CAN BE ACCESSED AFTER THE SUBMISSION DEADLINE.

-- Presenting authors will be notified of acceptance or rejection of their abstract via email in mid-August, and must confirm attendance and participation by mid-September.
+- Presenting authors will be notified of acceptance or rejection of their abstract via email in late August, and must confirm attendance and participation by early September.
 Failure to confirm participation may result in removal of your presentation.

 - The acceptance notification email will include an assigned date and time to be presented.